sharegamer/532-final-project/README.md

 The system demonstrates Spark optimization in:

 1. **Data Loading**: Parallel reading of TSV files
+2. **TF-IDF Feature Extraction**: Uses HashingTF and IDF from Spark MLlib for scalable text vectorization
-2. **Preprocessing**: Distributed feature extraction
+3. **Preprocessing**: Distributed feature extraction
-3. **ALS Training**: Distributed matrix factorization
+4. **ALS Training**: Distributed matrix factorization
-4. **Batch Prediction**: Parallel recommendation generation
+5. **Batch Prediction**: Parallel recommendation generation

-Benchmarking compares Spark vs. Pandas performance, showing speedup on larger datasets.
+**Key Advantage**: Spark's HashingTF and IDF keep vectors in Spark, allowing you to featurize millions of articles without crashing RAM.
+The vectors are only collected to the driver after distributed computation.

 ## Configuration